right-rudder/next-gen/src/content/blog/mountain-flying-in-southern-california-what-every-student-pilot-should-know.md

 ## Ready to Learn the Right Way?

-If you're serious about flying for a living—or just flying safely—mountain flying is not something to put off.
+If you're serious about flying for a living, or just flying safely, mountain flying is not something to put off.
 It’s a core part of becoming a well-rounded pilot, and **NextGen Flight Academy is one of the few schools in California positioned to teach it from day one.**

 🎯 Whether you're just [new to flying](/new-to-flying) or ready to elevate your commercial training, we’re here to guide your next step.